ChimeraOS/chimeraos/BUILDING.md

 ```
 Replace `<channel>` and `<version>` with your own values.
 Channel should be a name and version, the version number.
 Neither the name nor the version should include a hyphen (`-`) character.

+## Building the GamerOS image using Docker

+To build the docker image, run the following:

+`docker build -t gameros-builder:latest .`

+Then build the GamerOS image with the following:

+`docker run -it --rm -v $(pwd)/output:/output --privileged gameros-builder:latest <channel> <version>`

 # Preparing for installation of the image

 To be able to install the generated image file (`<channel>-<version>.img.tar.xz`) it will need to be uploaded to a location which is accessible to the GamerOS system on which it will be installed.
 This can be a webserver or on the GamerOS system itself.
 In addition, a manifest file needs to be created.